arataishikawa11/arataishikawa11.github.io/_pages/about.md

 ## The Website
 This site was made on an [Apple MBP](https://www.apple.com/) powered by [Jekyll](https://jekyllrb.com) on [Github Pages](https://pages.github.com).
-I'd love to hear your feedback on this site and my work.
+I'd love to hear your feedback on this site.

 ----
 <!--